2017 Monmouth Hawks football team

 The 2017 Monmouth Hawks football team represented Monmouth University in the 2017 NCAA Division I FCS football season as a member of the Big South Conference.
 They were led by 25th-year head coach Kevin Callahan and played their home games at Kessler Field in West Long Branch, New Jersey.
-Monmouth finished the season 9–3 overall a nd 4–1 in Big South play to place in second.
+Monmouth finished the season 9–3 overall and 4–1 in Big South play to place in second.
 The Hawks received an at-large bid to the FCS Playoffs marking the school's first playoff berth.
 There they lost to Northern Iowa in the first round.